gartnera/nginx_csrf_prevent/README.md

 ## Installation

 In order to install a nginx module, you'll have to compile nginx from source.
 Download the source from https://nginx.org/en/download.html.
 You'll also need to clone this repo.
 Inside the nginx source directory run `./configure --add-module=/path/to/my-module`.
 If you have nginx currently installed, you can get the existing configure options with `nginx -V`.
 It's annoying that you have to recompile nginx to add a module, but I don't have any other way.
+To build for nginx-plus, use `./configure --with-compat --add-dynamic-module=/path/to/my-module`.